PaulWessel/DA1/README.md

 make instructor

-See GNUmakefile for how details.
+See GNUmakefile for the details.